austin-hoover/blog_old/_posts/2021-09-15-arguing_about_gods_3a.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="4.-Conclusion">4.
-Conclusion<a class="anchor-link" href="#4.-Conclusion"> </a></h2><p>As I mentioned earlier, there are difficult subjects at play in the Kalam cosmological argument like causation, infinity, and cosmology.
+Conclusion<a class="anchor-link" href="#4.-Conclusion"> </a></h2><p>There are difficult subjects at play in the Kalam cosmological argument like causation, infinity, and cosmology.
 I’m tempted to refuse to evaluate the argument I have a better handle on these subjects, but I should probably evaluate the premises to the best of my ability right now, else risk never finishing this book.</p>
 <p><strong>The universe began to exist.</strong></p>
 <ul>
 <li>Modern cosmology is undecided on this premise.</li>